danielmhair/angular-template/README.md

-# angular-template - An Angular Template that is lightweight
+# angular-template - A Lightweight Angular Template

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these